 Some clients will be translating their content into other languages.
 Let’s say you are writing marketing copy for an international company.
-Your original copy will need to be simple and straightforward sentences that can easily be translated.
-Idioms and local sayings are hard to translate to other languages because they don’t have a literal meaning.
+Your original copy must be simple sentences that can easily be translated.
+Idioms and local sayings are hard to translate into other languages because they don’t have a literal meaning.

-One of the idioms I have heard so much lately is, ‘hindsight is 2020.’
-If I were to say this to a non-native English speaker who is just learning to speak the language – they might not understand me.
+One of the idioms I have heard so much lately is, ‘Hindsight is 2020.’
+If I were to say this to a non-native English speaker just learning to speak the language – they might not understand me.

-Tip: If the copy you are writing will later be translated to another language – review the content already on your client’s site to understand how to word your content.
+Tip: If the copy you are writing will later be translated into another language – review the content already on your client’s site to understand how to word your content.

 4. Write with the intent to add value

-When you write with the intent to add value, it makes the copy compelling.
+When you write with the purpose of adding value, it makes the copy compelling.